Here are the best Cambodia Travel Guide Books that you need to read before visiting the country.

 We don’t see much often reviews on Amazon but each time people give a review, they give the book 5 stars.

 Bear in mind that the book was published since 2008.
 There is no much change in the temple information and history, but the hotel recommendation, restaurants etc might be out of date.

 The River’s Tale: A Year on the Mekong is a travel note written by Edward Gargan, a former New York Times correspondent in Asia.

 The book talks about his 1-year journey from Tibet, China, Laos, Cambodia, and Vietnam.
 If you are a fan of the cruise, this book is for you.

-Travelling through the Mekong is still a dream for me.
-If you have a similar passion, you might want to grab this book and allow yourself with the flow of the Mekong river.
+Traveling through the Mekong is still a dream for me.
+If you have a similar passion, you might want to grab this book and allow yourself to the flow of the Mekong river.

 I am sure the book will inspire to come here in Cambodia one day.
 I often the cruise boats stopped at Phnom Penh port.

 You can surely find an occasion to travel along Mekong river one day.